-- 1) the American Academy of Sleep Medicine (AASM), inpatient or outpatient; OR - The Joint Commission (formerly the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) sleep specific credentials for Ambulatory care sleep centers; OR - 3) Accreditation Commission for Health Care (ACHC) - All centers billing sleep studies maintain proper certification documentation as defined above.
-The sleep clinic is affiliated with a hospital or be under the direction and control of a physician - The sleep clinic is affiliated with a nospital or be under the direction and control of a physicial (MD/DO), even though the diagnostic test may be performed in the absence of direct physician supervision.
+- 1) the American Academy of Sleep Medicine (AASM), inpatient or outpatient; OR - 2) The Joint Commission (formerly the Joint Commission on Accreditation of Healthcare - Organizations (JCAHO) sleep specific credentials for Ambulatory care sleep centers; OR - 3) Accreditation Commission for Health Care (ACHC) - All centers billing sleep studies maintain proper certification documentation as defined above.
+The sleep clinic is affiliated with a hospital or be under the direction and control of a physician - (MD/DO), even though the diagnostic test may be performed in the absence of direct physician supervision.
 This information is documented and available upon request.